-The current members of the Nominating and Governance Committee are Messrs.
-Roberts and McIntyre.
+During 2017, the members of the Nominating and Governance Committee were Messrs.
+Roberts, Young and McIntyre.
 Mr. Roberts serves as Chairman.
 The principal functions of the Nominating and Governance Committee include:

-- · identifying and recommending to the Board qualified candidates to fill vacancies on the Board; - recommending to the Board candidates to be nominated for election as directors at annual meetings of stockholders; - considering stockholder suggestions for nominees for director; - making recommendations to the Board regarding corporate governance matters and practices; - · reviewing and making recommendations to the Board regarding director compensation; and - reviewing public policy matters of importance to our stockholders, including oversight of our corporate responsibility program.
+- identifying and recommending to the Board qualified candidates to fill vacancies on the Board; - recommending to the Board candidates to be nominated for election as directors at annual meetings of stockholders; - considering stockholder suggestions for nominees for director; - making recommendations to the Board regarding corporate governance matters and practices; - reviewing and making recommendations to the Board regarding director compensation; and - reviewing public policy matters of importance to our stockholders, including oversight of our corporate responsibility program.

-The Nominating and Governance Committee met once and took no action by written consent in 2014.
+The Nominating and Governance Committee did not meet in 2017; however, it took action by written consent two times during the year.
 We do not currently employ an executive search firm, or pay a fee to any other third party, to locate or evaluate qualified candidates for director positions.
-In the past, recommendations for new director nominees were made by existing independent directors.
-The Board and the Nominating and Governance Committee believe that the minimum qualifications (whether recommended by a stockholder, management or the Board) for serving as a director are that a nominee demonstrate, by significant accomplishment in his or her field, an ability to make a meaningful contribution to the Board's oversight of our business and have an impeccable record and reputation for honest and ethical conduct in both his or her professional and personal activities.
-The Board has not adopted a specific policy with regard to board diversity.
+The Board and the Nominating and Governance Committee believe that the minimum qualifications (whether a candidate is recommended by a stockholder, management or the Board) for serving as a director are that a nominee demonstrate, by significant accomplishment in his or her field, an ability to make a meaningful contribution to the Board's oversight of our business and have an impeccable record and reputation for honest and ethical conduct in both his or her professional and personal activities.
+The Board has not adopted a policy with regard to board diversity.

-Because Mr. Monroe controls the election of all directors, the Board has not established formal procedures for stockholders to submit director recommendations; however, such recommendations may be sent by US Postal Service mail to the Nominating and Governance Committee, c/o Corporate Secretary, 300 Holiday Square Blvd., Covington, Louisiana 70433 or by e-mail to corporate.secretary@globalstar.com, and should be sent by not later than December 31 of the year before the year in which the director candidate is recommended for election.
+Because Mr. Monroe controls the election of all directors, the Board has not established formal procedures for stockholders to submit director recommendations; however, such recommendations may be sent by US Postal Service mail to the Nominating and Governance Committee, c/o Corporate Secretary, 1095 Nimitzview Drive, Suite 201A, Cincinnati, Ohio 45230, or by e-mail to corporate.secretary@globalstar.com, and should be sent by not later than December 31 of the year before the year in which the director candidate is recommended for election.
 If we were to receive such a recommendation of a candidate from a stockholder, the Nominating and Governance Committee would consider the recommendation in the same manner as all other candidates.
 In considering candidates submitted by stockholders, the Nominating and Governance Committee will take into consideration the needs of the Board and the qualifications of the candidate.
-We did not receive any recommendations of candidates from stockholders during 2014.
+We did not receive any recommendations of candidates from stockholders during 2017.